-exclusive: listen to the astrid andersen show soundtrack by brodinski
+exclusive: press play on brodinski's banging astrid andersen show soundtrack

-Astrid Andersen's designs have become something of a uniform for a generation of musicians.
-With music such a key part of what she does, and fans including A$AP Rocky, Drake, Wiz Khalifa and Rihanna, it makes perfect sense that the menswear designer should team up with a talented young producer to tailor the ultimate soundtrack to her Autumn/Winter 16 show.
+Astrid Andersen's designs have become something of a uniform for a generation of musicians, including A$AP Rocky, Drake, Wiz Khalifa and Rihanna.
+With music such a key part of what she does, it makes perfect sense that the menswear designer should team up with a talented young producer to tailor the ultimate soundtrack to her fall/winter 16 show.

 As the show gets underway, take a listen to this extended mix and let Brodinski talk you through the process.